 - You also have the right in some circumstances to request that temporary restrictions are placed on how we process your personal data (for example, if we are processing it on the basis of our legitimate interest, and you contest our assessment that our interest is not overridden by your fundamental rights and freedoms).

 - If we are processing your personal data on the basis of your consent, you have the right to withdraw that consent at any time, in which case we will stop that processing unless we have another legal basis on which to continue.

 If you want us to stop sending you marketing emails, the quickest and most efficient way is to use the links provided in our emails (although you can also contact us directly if you prefer).
 Otherwise, if you want to exercise your rights in respect of your personal data, the best way to do so is to contact us by email at email@example.com or to write to us at the address above to the attention of the General Counsel.
 In order to protect your privacy, when you contact us, we may ask you to prove your identity before we take any steps in response to such a request.

 In some cases, typically for people who work at dealerships who pay for our products, the actual controller of your personal data might be one of our local subsidiaries, but you can always contact CarGurus, Inc. for help or if you want to exercise your rights, regardless of which of our group companies is technically the controller.

-When CarGurus, Inc. itself is the data controller, CarGurus Ireland Limited of First Floor, Styne House, Upper Hatch Street, Dublin 2, Ireland is our representative in Europe for data privacy purposes, and you can also contact them if you have questions or concerns.
+When CarGurus, Inc. itself is the data controller, CarGurus Ireland Limited, Charlemont Exchange, Charlemont Street, Saint Kevin’s, D02 VN88 Dublin, Ireland is our representative in Europe for data privacy purposes, and you can also contact them if you have questions or concerns.

-You also have the right to lodge a complaint about our handling of your personal data with your local data protection authority, which is:
+You also have the right to lodge a complaint about our handling of your personal data with your local data protection authority: